LRD spectral analysis of multifractional functional time series on manifolds: Simulation study

-Here, $d=2,$ $\delta (n,2)=2n+1,$ $\mathbb{M}_{2}=\mathbb{S}_{2},$ $\omega_{2}=|\mathbb{S}_{2} |=4\pi.$ Also, $\Phi_{p,n}(z)=1-\sum_{k=1}^{p}\lambda_{n}(\Phi_{k})z^{k}$ and $\Psi_{q,n}=\sum_{l=1}^{q}\lambda_{n}(\Psi_{l})z^{l},$ $n\in \mathbb{N}_{0},$ have not common roots, and their roots are outside of the unit circle (see Corollary 6.17 in \cite{Beran17}).
+Here, $d=2,$ $\delta (n,2)=2n+1,$ $\mathbb{M}_{2}=\mathbb{S}_{2},$ $\omega_{2}=|\mathbb{S}_{2} |=4\pi.$ Also, $\Phi_{p,n}(z)=1-\sum_{k=1}^{p}\lambda_{n}(\Phi_{k})z^{k}$ and $\Psi_{q,n}(z)=\sum_{l=1}^{q}\lambda_{n}(\Psi_{l})z^{l},$ $n\in \mathbb{N}_{0},$ have not common roots, and their roots are outside of the unit circle (see Corollary 6.17 in \cite{Beran17}).
 By similar arguments, as justified in Sections 3.3 and 6 in \cite{RuizMedina2022}, conditions (\ref{eqdeftildew})--(\ref{identityintegralop}) are satisfied by this model family.
 Hence, the results given in Theorems \ref{th1} and \ref{th2} hold.

 Theorem 1 and Section 1.1 of the Supplementary Material have been applied in the simulation methodology adopted in the generations of some special cases within the family of multifractionally integrated SPHARMA(p,q) processes.
-In particular, a fixed pole $\mathbf{U}=\mathbf{u}_{0}$ (see Figure \ref{pole}) in the involved zonal functions (defined from the Legendre polynomials $\left\{ P_{n},\ n\in \mathbb{N}_{0}\right\}$) has been independently generated of the $L^{2}(\mathbb{S}_{2},d\nu)$--valued Gaussian strong--white noise innovation process with variance $\sigma^{2}_{\varepsilon}=\sum_{n\geq 1}\sigma_{n}^{2}.$ Table 3 of the Supplementary Material provides the specific parametric scenarios considered.
+In particular, a spherical uniform pole $\mathbf{U}=\mathbf{u}_{0}$ (see Figure \ref{pole}) in the involved zonal functions (defined from the Legendre polynomials $\left\{ P_{n},\ n\in \mathbb{N}_{0}\right\}$) has been independently generated of the $L^{2}(\mathbb{S}_{2},d\nu)$--valued Gaussian strong--white noise innovation process with variance $\sigma^{2}_{\varepsilon}=\sum_{n\in \mathbb{N}_{0}}[\sigma_{n}^{\varepsilon}]^{2}.$ Table 3 of the Supplementary Material provides the specific parametric scenarios considered.
 Under such scenarios, Section 3 of the Supplementary Material displays generations of some special cases of multifractionally integrated SPHARMA(p,q) processes, for $p=1,3$ and $q=0,$ and $p=1,3,$ and $q=1$ in equation (\ref{ex2modeldef}).
-The particular cases of compact and noncompact LRD operators analyzed can be found in Table 1 of the Supplementary Material.
-In the implementation of the minimum contrast estimation methodology, we consider $100$ candidate systems of parametric eigenvalues for the LRD operator, at each one of the above two scenarios (see Table 2 in the Supplementary Material).
-These candidate sets are displayed in Figure \ref{figlrdeigcand}, jointly with the true eigenvalue sequence.
+The particular cases analyzed of LRD operator eigenvalue sequences can be found in Table 1 of the Supplementary Material.
+In the implementation of the minimum contrast estimation methodology, we consider $100$ candidate systems of parametric eigenvalues for the LRD operator (see Table 2 in the Supplementary Material).
+These candidate sets are displayed in Figure \ref{figlrdeigcand} jointly with the true eigenvalue sequence.